faiz95ahmed/faiz95ahmed.github.io/assets/projects/proceduralCity.md

 # Procedural City Generation

-For my undergraduate thesis, I used Python & NumPy to optimise placement of nodes which would modify a vector field to procedurally generate a roadmap.
+I used Python & NumPy to optimise placement of nodes which would modify a vector field to procedurally generate a roadmap.

 ![](../../assets/img/proceduralCities.png)